open-xchange/appsuite-frontend/documentation/miscellaneous/grunt-build-process.md

 ## I get a 'local grunt not found' error message when running grunt

-The local dependencies are not installed, run `npm install` to install them.
+The local dependencies are not installed, run `yarn install` inside `ui/` to install them.
 After that, the error message should be gone.
-Note: `npm install -g grunt` is not enough.
+Note: `yarn global add grunt` is not enough.

 ## Some of my files aren't copied.
 How can I extend a copy sub-task?